cmoser8892/NL-LatticeBoltzmann/docu/info.md

-Doxygen Docu foulder:
+# Doxygen Documentation folder:
-call doxygen config.doxygen inf the main folder, auto generates all.
+Call doxygen config.doxygen inf the main folder, auto generates all.
+Do not forget to install it though :)
+(Open index.html in browser to open up the documentation, is in html folder after generation)